 Part 1 of the book is “Why You Can Beat the Experts.”
 Beginning with the Preface, GVF says it is best for investors to maintain direct control over their own accounts.
 They point out the misalignment of incentives and objectives between owners of capital and investment managers.
-Even though more concentrated portfolios usually perform better over the long run, managers prefer to hold broader portfolios that have less of a chance of deviating from benchmarks in the short run.
+Even though more concentrated portfolios usually perform better over the long run, managers often prefer to hold broader portfolios that have less of a chance of deviating from benchmarks in the short run.
 Outperforming benchmarks gives managers little or no reward, while under performing can get one fired.

 In Chapter 1, GVF presents evidence that model-based decision making gives better results than discretionary decision making.
 Simple is better than complex, yet “experts” often favor complexity so they can charge higher fees.

 GVF points out that the decision making process has three components: R&D, implementation, and assessment.
-Experts may be useful for model R&D and assessment, but are not usually necessary for implementation.
+Experts may be useful for model R&D and assessment, but are not usually required for implementation.
 Experts’ use of qualitative information and additional data is often of little or no value.
 Experts can also suffer from the illusion of skill and a failure to recognize randomness.

-In Chapter 2, GVF shows with more studies and meta-studies that models are better than experts.
+In Chapter 2, GVF shows with studies and meta-studies that models are better than experts.
 Models are even better than experts using the same models with discretion.
 Why is this?
 Models, unlike experts, are not subject to behavioral biases such as overconfidence, anchoring, framing, and loss aversion.

 After GVF establishes the fact that one can beat the experts, Part 2 of the book moves on to explain “How You Can Beat the Experts.”
 Chapter 5 shows that it is difficult to identify competent and trustworthy advisors.
 GVF then lays out their sensible FACTS framework for investment evaluation.
 FACTS stand for fees, access, complexity, taxes, and search.
 You want fees, complexity, and taxes to be low, while accessibility and search ability should be high.
 Some of this may be obvious, but not everyone may realize that complexity isn’t usually desirable.

 In Chapter 6, GVF shows that Markowitz mean-variance portfolio optimization (MVO) does not hold up well in the real world due to the instability of its inputs.
 Research shows that equal weighting of assets does a better job than MVO or other optimization approaches.
 The rest of chapter 6 is devoted to old paradigm asset allocation schemes, such as the Swensen, Bernstein, and Faber IVY 5 strategies.
 These aim at reducing portfolio volatility by diversifying with permanent allocations to different asset classes.
 Since equities have provided the highest long-run returns, permanent multi-asset allocation schemes sacrifice some potential return in pursuit of volatility reduction.
-Someone who accepts momentum investing might prefer instead to hold only the top performing asset classes instead of all of them.

 GVF once used a 12-month moving average (MA) as a trend following filter.
-They show here that time series momentum (TMOM) beats out MA as a timing model in 4 out of 5 asset classes.
+But here they show here that time series momentum (TMOM) beats out MA as a timing model in 4 out of 5 asset classes.
 Instead of adopting TMOM themselves, GVF combines 12-month absolute momentum (TMOM) with a 12-month MA on a 50/50 basis to create an approach that they call robust asset allocation (ROBUST).
 GVF says “…the evidence suggests that combining the two technical rules seems to be the strongest performer.”
-But results show that TMOM and ROBUST are at least equal in their performance, and TMOM may be better.
+But their results show that TMOM and ROBUST are at least equal in their performance, and TMOM may be better.
 Table 7.8 indicates the winner (marked by an X) between MA, TMOM, and ROBUST, according to GVF.

 GVF presents longer out-of-sample results for the U.S., German, and Japanese stock markets.
-The only clear winner there also is TMOM when applied to the Japanese market.
+The only clear winner there is TMOM when applied to the Japanese market.
 So both in-sample and out-of-sample, TMOM shows equal or better performance to the ROBUST method before transaction costs.
 After transaction costs, the case is even stronger for TMOM over ROBUST, since ROBUST trades more frequently than TMOM .

 GVF finishes up chapter 7 by giving a good reason, besides the usual behavioral finance ones, why trend following works.
 This has to do with what GVF calls dynamic risk aversion.
 As prices drop, investors become more risk-averse and do not want to step up to support prices.
 This accentuates the trends as markets extend beyond their fair value.
 GVF does not mention it, but the same logic could apply to the upside.
 Investors may become less risk-averse as markets rise, causing trends to also overextend on the upside.